vrlegacy/Diabetic-retinopathy-detection-using-machine-learning-concept/README.md

-Project in preliminary stages
-working in machine learning
+Project in preliminary stages . working on machine learning . updates soon....
-updates soon....